 To put an end to both junk postal mail and email, go to www.dmachoice.org or mail a request with a $1 processing fee to:

 Carmel, New York 10512

 To file a complaint about deceptive or fraudulent junk mail or email, visit www.ftc.gov or call 877-FTC-HELP (or 866-653-4261 for TTY).
-The Federal Trade Commission (FTC) will enter your complaint into a secure online database used by hundreds of civil and criminal law enforcement agencies in the United State and abroad to investigate fraud and illegal activity.
+The FTC will enter your complaint into a secure online database used by hundreds of civil and criminal law enforcement agencies in the United State and abroad to investigate fraud and illegal activity.